New White Paper: The AI-Native Corporate Legal Department Technology Stack. Download Now

 Facilitating on-time delivery of accruals data is only valuable if the financial projections are accurate.
 This report rates that quality by combining data from the previous three reports.

-Finally, it’s important to note that increasing financial predictability can ultimately be as (or more) valuable to your business as reducing overall spend.
-So be sure that you’re building a dynamic where vendors are more likely to provide realistic projections than optimistic estimates.
+It’s important to note that increasing financial predictability can ultimately be as valuable to your business as reducing overall spend.
+Build a dynamic where vendors are more likely to provide realistic projections than optimistic estimates.

 Forecast vs. Budget

 A budget informs strategy by confirming the maximum amount you aim to spend.
-It also sets up a simple test of financial management skills: Will you land under or over?
-Effective reporting can help you confidently predict the answer well in advance — leaving you with enough time to shape a more desirable answer if needed.
+Effective reporting can help you confidently predict whether you’ll land under or over, well in advance, leaving you with enough time to shape a more desirable answer if needed.

 Spend reports confirm what has been subtracted from your budget reserve.
-Accruals reports estimate what will soon be subtracted from your budget reserve.
-By combining these data sources, you can generate a basic forecast to predict if and when you will run out of reserve and reach your budget limit.
+Accruals reports estimate what will soon be subtracted.
+By combining these data sources, you can generate a basic forecast to predict if and when you will reach your budget limit.

-Legal teams using an A.I.-powered spend management platform gain the advantage of a machine learning engine that bases its cost predictions on billions of data points.
-It not only factors in your historical spending patterns, it also references similar matters being managed by other legal teams using the software.
+Legal teams using an AI-powered spend management platform gain the advantage of a machine learning engine that bases cost predictions on large volumes of billing data.
+It not only factors in your historical spending patterns, it also references similar matters managed by other legal teams using the software.

 Legal Spend Reports for Operational Performance